 Organizations that are truly people-focused and care about employee recruitment and retention compensate their employees appropriately and offer benefits their employees care about.

-Compelling benefits might include two-way performance reviews, a living wage based on your location, a profit-sharing program, or wellness offerings like a free gym membership, free counseling sessions, and dedicated spaces for rest and renewal during the workday.
+Companies that offer the best job benefits might provide two-way performance reviews, a living wage based on your location, a profit-sharing program, or wellness offerings like a free gym membership, free counseling sessions, and dedicated spaces for rest and renewal during the workday.

 9. They stand out as an employer of choice

 In today’s competitive marketplace, organizations often have to get creative to stand out in a crowd.
 Earning a Top Workplaces award is a credible way to do that, and it’s also one of 12 company reputation management strategies.

 How Top Workplaces helps companies achieve results